Partition of Two Interacting Electrons by a Potential Barrier

 The interplay has been investigated in electron quantum optics.
 Electron scattering at a potential barrier provides a tool not only for studying partition~\cite{henny1999fermionic,oliver1999hanbury}, antibunching~\cite{liu1998}, identical particle statistics and anyon braiding~\cite{BLee;FQHE,bartolomei:fractional,JYLee;IQHE,Mora,JYLee;non-Abelian}, but also for operating flying qubits~\cite{bauerle:coherent}.
 It combines with on demand generation of wave packets by AC driving~\cite{pekola:single,feve:demand,moskalets2008quantized, keeling:minimal,keeling2008coherent,dubois:minimal,giblin2012towards,Hohls,kaestner:nonadiabatic,ryu:ultrafast,yamahata:picosecond,Freise:counting,Hermelin2011,McNeil2011,Takada2019,Haug2021}.
 An electron packet, generated on a quantum Hall edge at the Fermi level, is partitioned at a barrier.
 Using partition noise~\cite{blanter:shot}, one studies antibunching between the electron and excitations of the Fermi sea~\cite{bocquillon:electron}.
 When two packets collide~\cite{ol:shot,jullien:quantum} at a barrier as in Hong-Ou-Mandel effects, deviation from fermionic antibunching was observed~\cite{bocquillon:coherence,freulon:hong} and attributed to charge fractionalization~\cite{grenier2013fractionalization,bocquillon2013separation,wahl2014interactions} of Luttinger liquids.

 All the above examples involve interaction effects outside a barrier.
-A recent experiment~\cite{ubbelohde:partitioning} in the quantum Hall regime implies interactions {\em inside} a barrier.
+A recent experiment~\cite{ubbelohde:partitioning} implies interactions {\em inside} a barrier.
 There, two single-electron wave packets are generated far above ($\gtrsim$ 100 meV) the Fermi level by a quantum-dot pump.
 These hot electrons copropagate in a depleted region, spatially isolated from other electrons.
-The observed partition probabilities of the two electrons at the barrier [Fig.~\ref{fig:setup}(a)] cannot be decomposed into products of partition probabilities of each electron.
+The observed partition probabilities of the electrons at the barrier [Fig.~\ref{fig:setup}(a)] cannot be decomposed into products of single-electron partition probabilities.
 The probabilities show nonmonotonic dependence on the barrier height.
-The results are not described by noninteracting theories~\cite{Landauer,LandauerButtiker,hassler:wavepacket} nor by the known effect of charge fractionalization.
-They remain unexplained, and suggest that the characteristics of the barrier needs to be counted.
+The results are not described by noninteracting theories~\cite{Landauer,LandauerButtiker,hassler:wavepacket} nor by the charge fractionalization.
+They remain unexplained, suggesting that the characteristics of the barrier needs to be counted.